 Activities > Show Applications > SeaMonkey

 Next are the commands to run in your terminal to check for updates.
-These commands will blanket-check all installed packages on your system that match the installation package manager.
-Ideally, you should run this regardless, even if auto-updates are set up to ensure your system is up-to-date, and no update errors occur for newer users.
+These commands will blanket-check all installed packages on your system to match the installation package manager.
+Ideally, you should run this regardless of whether auto-updates are set up to ensure your system is up-to-date and no update errors occur for newer users.

 sudo apt update && sudo apt upgrade

-First, remove the internet suite using the following command for users that no longer wish to have SeaMonkey installed.
+First, remove the internet suite using the following command for users who no longer wish to have SeaMonkey installed.

 sudo apt install seamonkey-mozilla-build --purge

-Users that will no longer require the APT import repository since you will not use it again can safely remove it, which is good housekeeping and security best practices.
+Users that will no longer require the APT import repository since you will not use it again can safely remove it, which is a good housekeeping and security best practice.

 sudo rm /etc/apt/sources.list.d/ubuntuzilla.list